🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 And that's one of the reasons I think it was so impactful and horrifying is that Charlie was always really calm and nice.

-And at the bare minimum, the worst emotion you got from him when you debated him was him scoffing or laughing and saying, What?
+And at the bare minimum, the worst emotion you got from him when you debated him was him scoffing or laughing and saying, what?

-He would only the closest he ever got is when he would give back what he was given.
+He would only, the closest he ever got is when he would give back what he was given.

-To the point that I was making about these people and their views, you know, uh mentioning that they're raised in this society.
+To the point that I was making about these people and their views, you know, mentioning that they're raised in this society.

-There are certain things that if you do, you will be shunned or or harassed or isolated or and there are things you know you would react to.
+There are certain things that if you do, you will be shunned or harassed or isolated or and there are things you know you would react to.

 Racists exist.

-So we know that feeling of if you were sitting down at a restaurant and you saw a guy get up and start screaming at a black man and insulting him, was minding his own business or his family and calling them names, you would react viscerally.
+So we know that feeling of if you were sitting down at a restaurant and you saw a guy get up and start screaming at a black man and insulting him, was minding his own business or his family and calling him names, you would react viscerally.

 You work at the shop would say, get out of here.

-Don't you do that?
+Don't you do that.

 So we understand that feeling.

-So when someone comes out and tells them, imagine if someone said that guy who was threatening to murder that black woman, calling her racial slurs and was taunting her and poured a milkshake on her head, walked outside and got hit by a car.
+So when someone comes out and tells them, imagine if someone said, that guy who was threatening to murder that black woman, calling her racial slurs, and was taunting her and poured a milkshake on her head, walked outside and got hit by a car.

-People are gonna be like, Yeah, wow.
+People are going to be like, wow.

 That's where liberals are right now.

-That's because of the lies, the intentional lies from ABC News from CNN from MSNBC.
+That's because of the lies, the intentional lies from ABC News, from CNN, from MSNBC.

 These are people who imagine they're on a boat and all around them, that's the only thing they're told and they can see.